Monday 4th July 2071 AD

 “What do you propose?”

-“I’ll take point with the handheld laser and Flint should continue to cover our backs so you other two guys stay between us.”
+“I’ll take point with the handheld laser and Flint should continue to cover our backs, so you other two guys stay close together and between us.”

 “I’m happy with that,” Victoria said, turning to look around as they approached the broken and dangling high wire-mesh gates.